 As the spread needs to be covered, almost every trade will open at a small loss – just as it has above.
 Any fees or trading costs are built into this spread.
 Where a trade is held open overnight, a very small charge will be applied.
 Even with a trade held open for months, this fee remains tiny, relative to the investment itself.

 When we decide to end the trade, we simply click the ‘Close’ button.
 Alternatively, we can open a new trade, and ‘Sell’ Vodafone for £1 per point.
 But using the ‘Close’ button is far easier.

-Our £1 cfd effectively exposed us to £200.85 worth of investment.
+Our £1 CFD effectively exposed us to £200.85 worth of investment.
 This is important to remember.
-While the broker only requires you have £7.55 in the trading account, you are still exposed to risk beyond that.
+While the brokerage only requires you have £7.55 in the trading account, you are still exposed to risk beyond that.
 If the Vodafone share price collapsed for any reason, the trade could lose way more than £7 or £8.
-Losses can exceed deposits.
-For this reason the stop loss is a vital tool in risk management.
+When CFD trading in the UK, losses can exceed deposits.
+For this reason, the stop loss is a vital tool in risk management.

 After opening the trade above, we now have an open position – What happens now?

 Our trade will now mirror the fortunes of the Vodafone share price.
 For each penny the stock price rises or falls, our positions will gain, or lose, one pound respectively.
 So here are some scenarios:

 Assume the spread on Vodafone shares reaches 205.85-206.35.
 To close our ‘Buy’ position opened above, we need to ‘Sell’ the same value of assets.
 So we will be taking the lower side of the spread – in this case, 205.85.